 Shell’s QGC business continues its maintenance program for local roads across the Western Downs.

 The Northern Water Treatment Plant, at Woleebee Creek south-west of Wandoan, and the Kenya Water Treatment Plant, south-west of Chinchilla, are successfully processing water produced in the surrounding gas fields for beneficial use within these regions.
-These two water treatment plants enable QGC to make available for beneficial use up to 97% of the raw coal seam gas water processed at each plant.
+These two water treatment plants enable QGC to make most of the raw coal seam gas water processed at each plant available for beneficial use.
 The following table summarises the average daily production at each water treatment plant and the total volume of water processed to date.

 |Water treatment plant||Average daily production (to 1 Aug 2021)||2021 year to date production (to 1 Aug 2021)|